Oslo to Nuremberg train

 Two to three days are ideal to explore Nuremberg, allowing time to visit its historic sites, museums, and enjoy local cuisine.

-Yes, you can take the train from Oslo to Nuremberg.
+No, you cannot take the train from Oslo to Nuremberg.

 Since both Oslo and Nuremberg are in the Schengen Area, a passport is not required for European Union (EU) or Schengen-associated country citizens.
 A national ID card is sufficient.